-- Five emeritus and one current faculty member are fellows of the Agricultural Economics Association: Rich Adams, John Antle, Paul Barkley, Steve Buccola, Emery Castle, and Bruce Weber.
+- Five emeritus and two current faculty member are fellows of the American Agricultural Economics Association: Rich Adams, John Antle, Paul Barkley, Steve Buccola, JunJie Wu, Emery Castle, and Bruce Weber.

 - The department offers both M.S. and Ph.D. degrees.
 Historically, over half of our Ph.D. degree recipients have been placed in academic positions.
 Our master’s students are well-placed in government and private sector positions, as well as continuing into top-ranked Ph.D. programs.

 - We offer undergraduate degrees in Agricultural Business Management and in Environmental Economics and Policy.
 Both programs offer training in economics and quantitative analysis applied to agricultural, environmental, business, and policy issues.
 Program graduates are highly qualified employees in both public and private sectors.